-6-4.2 Length and Width.
+6-3.1 Length and Width.

 Provide adequate length of camels in order to keep the contact pressure between camel and hull and between camel and pier fenders within allowable limits.
 This is particularly important where compressible fender faces are used that transfer reaction pressure directly to the hull plate versus the frames of the vessel.
-The length should not be less than the distance between three frames of the ship, three fenders or fender piles on the pier, or 30 ft (9.1 m,) whichever is greatest.
-Minimum camel width is determined by the ship's roll characteristics and freeboard, the presence of any overhanging projections on a ship and vertical obstructions on the dock such as gantry cranes or light poles.
+The length should not be less than the distance between three frames of the ship, three fenders or fender piles on the pier, or 30 feet (9.1 m), whichever is greatest.
+Minimum camel width is determined by the ship's required standoff; ships roll characteristics and freeboard, the presence of any overhanging projections on a ship and vertical obstructions on the dock such as gantry cranes or light poles.

-6-4.3 Depth.
+6-3.2 Depth.